Gxesan/IMU-Low-Latency-Project/README.md

 Beginning of week 6, I completed the code for roll and pitch estimation.
 However, with a filter tuning parameter (FTP) of 0.98, I realized that the speed at which the IMU reacts was too sluggish.
 Hence, after further experimentation with trial and error, the perfect sweet spot FTP I found was 0.94.
 Moving on to trying to lower the latency as much as possible, I first started with increasing the baud rate to 921600.
 However, when that was done, I did not realize that regenerating the code through STM32CubeMX actually deleted my while loop code in main.c, as it was not in the user code comments.
 Hence, I had to rebuild the while loop, and in the process, I changed the format to not use printf and instead send the binary bytes to the Python script.
 However, the Python script did not seem to be able to pick up data from the IMU after that.
 The problem was that the Python script had to be updated to search for the sync header instead of raw English text, as I had now removed sprintf from the C code.

 ### **Week 7**
 Starting from week 7, the goal is to record the latency values, comparing them to my old code that utilized ASCII format (using sprintf) and a baud rate of 115200 bd, to the improved code setup that uses a higher baud rate of 921600 bd and pure binary to send data.
+All measurements were performed with the STM32 configured to run at an internal 16 MHz HSI clock.
+It was left intentionally unchanged so that the measured latency improvements are attributed to software optimizations rather than increased CPU frequency.
 However, when using Waveforms to measure the latency, there were a few problems.
 The PA8 was shown to be floating, and DIO 1, which received data from UART, was completely flat.
 Furthermore, Waveforms gave me an error message stating, "Reduce the timebase or increase the sample rate".
 The sample rate was easily fixed by changing the sample settings in Waveforms from "default" to manually setting it to 2 million samples.
 The floating PA8 issue was solved after realizing that the pin was uninitialized in the MX_GPIO_Init function, and only PA4 was initialized.
 Below are the results attained:
 | Formatting Method  | Baud Rate | Payload Size (Bytes) | Mean Latency (ms) | CPU Time Saved (%) |
 | ------------------ | --------- | -------------------- | ----------------- | ------------------ |
 | ASCII (sprintf)  | 115200  | 40 - 50 | 3.223 | 0      |
 | ASCII (sprintf)  | 921600  | 40 - 50 | 0.883 | 72.8   |
 | Binary           | 921600  | 14   | 0.420 | 87.0

+As shown in the results above, we can see that as soon as the formatting method was switched to binary, the mean latency was greatly reduced, even though the hardware power did not change (as the baud rate stayed constant).
+This is because binary transmission removed the slow and costly ASCII formatting method performed by sprintf, and the payload size was also reduced greatly from 40-50 bytes to 14 bytes.

 ### **Week 8**
 The first goal of week 8 was to split the MCU execution latency measurements into the three stages listed above: SPI read, data processing, and UART transmission.
 To achieve that, I used three different GPIO pins to measure each stage, turning it on and off at the correct position in the infinite while loop.
 Further hardware connections also had to be made, as two more pins had to be connected to two more channels of the oscilloscope.
 Below are the results attained: